 She plans to grow the business over the next year, increasing the teaching hours, the number of babies taught and the number of venues she uses.
 However, she says her focus is her family so she is happy not to grow it too fast.

 She has also been able to use her medical expertise.
-She played a big role in writing a pediatric first aid course for Water Babies and has used her medical knowledge to draw up forms for Water Babies staff to fill in about any medical or special needs problems.
+She played a big role in writing a paediatric first aid course for Water Babies and has used her medical knowledge to draw up forms for Water Babies staff to fill in about any medical or special needs problems.

 She doesn’t miss her medical days, though.
 “I have no desire to go back,” she says.
 “I wouldn’t change having been a doctor, but this is a new phase for me.
 Swimming can be enormously beneficial to children, particularly for children with special needs.
 It’s a real equaliser for parents and children and it’s a real bonding experience.”